 Award of Expenses of Motion.
 If the motion is granted and after opportunity for hearing, the court shall require the party or deponent whose conduct necessitated the motion or the party or counsel advising the conduct to pay to the moving party the reasonable expenses incurred in obtaining the order that may include attorneys' fees, unless the court finds that the movant failed to certify in the motion that a good faith effort was made to obtain the discovery without court action, that the opposition to the motion was justified, or that other circumstances make an award of expenses unjust.
-If the motion is denied and after opportunity for hearing, the court shall require the moving party to pay to the party or deponent who opposed the motion the reasonable expenses incurred in opposing the motion that may include attorneys' fees, unless the court finds that the making of the motion was substantially iustified or that other circumstances make an award of expenses unjust.
+If the motion is denied and after opportunity for hearing, the court shall require the moving party to pay to the party or deponent who opposed the motion the reasonable expenses incurred in opposing the motion that may include attorneys' fees, unless the court finds that the making of the motion was substantially justified or that other circumstances make an award of expenses unjust.
 If the motion is granted in part and denied in part, the court may apportion the reasonable expenses incurred as a result of making the motion among the parties and persons. (emphasis added).

-As set forth in the Rule, it is required that the court shall award expenses unless the court finds the opposition was justified or an award would be unjust.
-The trial court
+The Rule requires that the court "shall" award expenses to the prevailing party unless the court finds the opposition was justified or an award would be unjust.
+Thus,

-&lt;sup>470 Fed.
+&lt;sup>489 Fed.
 Ins.
 Co. v.
 Allister Mfg.
 Co., 622 So.
 2d 1348 (Fla.
-4th DCA 1993) (manufacturer entitled to inference that evidence, inadvertently lost by plaintiff's expert, was not defective).
+4th DCA 1993) (reversing the trial court's granting of a motion for summary judgment and discussing options for imposing evidentiary inferences adverse to the party responsible for inadvertent loss of evidence).

-&lt;sup>471 Public Health Trust of Dade Cty. v.
+&lt;sup>490 Public Health Trust of Dade Cty. v.
 Valcin, 507 So.
 2d 596 (Fla.
 1987) (rebuttable presumption of negligence exists if patient demonstrates that absence of hospital records hinders patient's ability to establish prima facie case); Amlan, Inc. v.
 Detroit Diesel Corp., 651 So.
 2d 701 (Fla.
 4th DCA 1995) (destruction or unexplained absence of evidence may result in permissible shifting of burden of proof).

-&lt;sup>472 Tramel v.
+&lt;sup>491 Tramel v.
 Bass, 672 So.
 2d 78 (Fla.
 1st DCA 1996) (affirming default against sheriff for intentionally omitting portion of videotape of automobile pursuit).